snubwoody/wakunguma.com/src/articles/async.md

 }
 ```

-Async functions without the `await` keyword won't be run.
+Futures need to be polled to completetion.
 You can use the `await` keyword to
-wait for a future to become request.
+wait for a future be complete.

 ```rust
 async fn send_image(request: Request){